-DROP DEAD RED is the second book in the Trisha Carson mysteries.
-Her debut thriller was DEAD IN THE WATER.
-Both books are based on personal experience in open water swimming.
+DEAD CODE is the third book in the Trisha Carson mysteries.
+Her debut thriller was DEAD IN THE WATER, followed by DROP DEAD RED.
+Her books are based on personal experience in open water swimming.
 She’s raced in more than 150 open water events in Northern California, as well as Hawaii and Perth, Australia.
 She was the Open Water Chair for Pacific Masters Swimming for five years and was the point person for more than 25 open water swims each season ranging in length from 500 yards to 5K/10K.

 Currently, she tutors high school students in English.
 Glenda has an M.A. from Miami University, Oxford, Ohio and a B.A. from Indiana University, Bloomington, Indiana.
 She is a member of Sisters in Crime and Mystery Writers of America.